luca-farinola/Knowledge-Graph-for-heart-failure-gene-expression-data/README.md

 * Knowledge graph construction with rdflib (Python)
 * Queries to retrieve interesting genes/biological processes (SPARQL)

-Main sources of information are : Biomart, Bio2RDF, Differential expression metrics.
+Main sources of information are : Biomart, Bio2RDF,Coexpression matrix and Differential expression values.
-This is how the KG metaschema look like :
+Genes are connected to Molecular functions, Biological Processes, Cellular components through EnrichGO but also to pvalues, foldchange or other URL such as COSMIC or PubMed articles.

 <img src="Images/KG_metagraph.png" widht = "400" height= "400">